gradio-app/openai-gradio/README.md

 # Installation

 1. Clone this repo: `git clone https://github.com/AK391/openai-gradio.git`
-2. Navigate into the folder that you cloned this repo into: `cd openai_gradio`
+2. Navigate into the folder that you cloned this repo into: `cd openai-gradio`
 3. Install this package: `pip install -e .`

 <!-- ```bash
 pip install openai-gradio
 ``` -->

 That's it!
-Easy

 # Basic Usage